travis-ci/docs-travis-ci-com/user/database-setup.md

     before_script:
       - mongo mydb_test --eval 'db.addUser("travis", "test");'

+#### MongoDB may not be immediately accepting connections

+A few users have reported that MongoDB may not be accepting connections when the job attempts to execute commands.
+The issue is intermittent at best, and the only reliable means to avoid it is to inject artificial wait before making the first connection:

+    # .travis.yml
+    before_script:
+      - sleep 15
+      - mongo mydb_test --eval 'db.addUser("travis", "test");'

 ### CouchDB

 CouchDB is **not started on boot**.
 To make Travis CI start the service for you, add